NiLuJe/FBInk/README.md

 This is intended to fill the void felt by Kobo developers and tinkerers when they realize they do not have a builtin way to print stuff on the device's screen!
 It's especially cruel when moving to a Kobo, after being used to the ubiquity of `eips` on Kindle...

-In short, it prints messages or images on your screen, handling the low-level tinkering with both the Linux framebuffer interface, and the i.MX EPD driver.
+In short, it prints messages or images on your screen, handling the low-level tinkering with both the Linux framebuffer interface, and the i.MX EPDC.
 It's been tested on Kobo, Kindle and BQ Cervantes, but porting it to other Linux, i.MX eInk devices should be trivial (hell, even Sipix support shouldn't be too hard).

 By default, text rendering relies on bundled fixed cell bitmap fonts ([see this post](https://www.mobileread.com/forums/showpost.php?p=3765426&postcount=31) for a small sampling), but thanks to [@shermp](https://github.com/shermp)'s contributions ([#20](https://github.com/NiLuJe/FBInk/pull/20)), you can also rely on full-fledged TrueType/OpenType font rendering!

+Image support includes most common formats (JPEG/PNG/TGA/BMP/GIF/PNM), as well as raw packed pixels in the most relevant pixel formats (Gray8 & RGB32; both +/- Alpha).

 It also happens to work perfectly fine on *any* kind of Linux framebuffer device, and supports a wide range of bitdepths (4bpp, 8bpp, 16bpp, 24bpp & 32bpp), so you could use this to draw on your EFI fb, for instance ;).